CihatAltiparmak/Matrix/README.md

 * Add assertions for some functions.
 * Add augment function for operations like [A | I] here
 * Refactor the function inv there if you can augment function.
-* You can the functions for eigen values.
+* You can add the functions for eigen values.
 * Edit the wiki of this project.
 * Edit the README.md of this project.
 * Add test option for this repo (insufficient)